Jay Sean: 2010–2013: Neon and The Mistress

 Sean began working on his fourth album and second with Cash Money Records, Freeze Time in July 2010.
 At the time, he stated that he had completed roughly 75 percent of the album and that guests included Lil Wayne, Pitbull, Nicki Minaj and Mary J. Blige.
 Three singles, "2012 (It Ain't the End)", "Hit The Lights" and "Like This, Like That" were released in support of the album.
 Sean also co-headlined with Joe Jonas on the Joe Jonas & Jay Sean Tour with JoJo as the opening act.
 Sean released a mixtape titled The Mistress in September 2011, spawning a single and a music video for "Where Do We Go".

 Freeze Time was scrapped due to legal issues in 2011 and Sean began working on a new, be more R&B influenced album altogether.
 The first official single from the album was announced to be "I'm All Yours", which features American and Latin artist Pitbull.
-Officially released in May 2012, the song peaked at a disappointing #85 on the Billboard Hot 100.
+Officially released in May 2012, the song peaked at No. 85 on the Billboard Hot 100.
 The song's best performance was in Australia where it peaked at 13 and was certified as Gold.
 The second single of the album "So High", produced by DJ Afrojack, was released in October 2012.
 Later in the same month, both singles were included in an EP, titled So High, with "Sex 101" featuring Cash Money rapper Tyga (originally included in The Mistress) and an exclusive bonus track "Patience".

 In February 2013, Sean announced he would be changing the title of the album from Worth It all to Neon, and his long delayed fourth studio album was released in July 2013.
 Both of the album singles, "Where You Are" and "Mars" featuring American rapper Rick Ross, failed to break into the Billboard Hot 100.